great-expectations/great_expectations/docs/guides/connecting_to_your_data/overview.md

 <!-- This section is essentially a victory lap.
 It should reiterate what they have accomplished/are now capable of doing.
 If there is a next process (such as the universal map steps) this should state that the reader is now ready to move on to it. -->

+With your datasources defined, you will now have access to the data in your source systems from a single, consistent API.
 From here you will move on to the next step of working with Great Expectations: Create Expectations.